-If you are using a desktop target, you need to configure your model, specify a target, and explicitly partition your model.
+If you are not using a desktop target, you need to configure your model, specify a target, and explicitly partition your model.
 Additionally, you may want to change the default mapping of blocks to tasks in explicit partitioning.
 To set up your model for concurrent execution, see Configure Your Model for Concurrent Execution.
 To specify the target architecture, see Specify a Target Architecture.
 For explicit partitioning of a model, see Partition Your Model Using Explicit Partitioning

 Generate code and deploy it to your target.
 You can choose to deploy onto multiple targets.

 To build and deploy on a desktop target, see Build on Desktop.